Scale-invariant spin dynamics and the quantum limits of field sensing: Abstract

 \section{Abstract}

 We describe quantum limits to field sensing that relate noise, geometry and measurement duration to fundamental constants, with no reference to particle number.
-We cast the Tesche and Clarke (TC) bound on dc-SQUID sensitivity as such a limit, and find analogous limits for volumetric spin-precession magnetometers, e.g. alkali vapors and nitrogen-vacancy centers in diamond.
-The volumetric limits arise from scale-invariance of the sensors' internal dynamics, through which particle number dependence vanishes.
-We find energy resolution per bandwidth $E_R \ge \alpha \hbar$, $\alpha \sim 1$, in agreement with the TC limit, for paradigmatic spin-based measurements of static and oscillating magnetic fields.
+We cast the Tesche and Clarke (TC) bound on dc-SQUID sensitivity as such a limit, and find analogous limits for volumetric spin-precession magnetometers.
+We describe how randomly-arrayed spins, coupled to an external magnetic field of interest and to each other by the magnetic dipole-dipole interaction, execute a spin dynamics that depolarizes the spin ensemble even in the absence of coupling to an external reservoir.
+We show the resulting spin dynamics are scale invariant, with a depolarization rate proportional to spin number density and thus a number-independent quantum limit on the energy resolution per bandwidth $E_R$.
+Numerically, we find $E_R \ge \alpha \hbar$, $\alpha \sim 1$, in agreement with the TC limit, for paradigmatic spin-based measurements of static and oscillating magnetic fields.

 {B_{\rm true}} {\tilde{s}_{z,i}} {\tilde{s}_{z,j}} {^{(z)}} {^{(jk)}} {^{(ik)}} {^{(k)}}

 {{\bf r}} {{\bf b}} {\pmb{\scriptr}} {{\mathbb R}} {{\mathbb Z}} {S_{\rm lim}} {{\bf y}} {\omega_{\rm dd}} {\Upsilon_{\rm dd}} {\omega_{L}}